rubenayla/anki-importer/README.md

     *   `N` (the number) indicates the **correct option** among the numbered lines.
     *   `[Explanation]` (the text after the comma) is the **Explanation** for the answer.

-This information is then mapped to the fields of your chosen Anki card model, as configured in `config.yml`.
+This information is then mapped to the fields of your chosen Anki card model, as configured in your selected `config.yml`.

-**Note on Basic Card Types:** If you configure a basic card model (e.g., 'Basic') in `config.yml` (by setting `card_model: Basic` and `incorrect_answers: []`), the script will automatically combine the question and options into the 'Front' field, and the correct answer along with the explanation into the 'Back' field.
+**Note on Basic Card Types:** If you configure a basic card model (e.g., 'Basic') in your `config.yml` (by setting `card_model: Basic` and `incorrect_answers: []`), the script will automatically combine the question and options into the 'Front' field, and the correct answer along with the explanation into the 'Back' field.

 ### 2. Installation